American Chemical Society

 Other Council Actions

-o On the recommendation of the Committee on Committees, the Council voted to approve the continuation of the Committee on Analytical Reagents, and the Committee on Chemical Abstracts Service, subject to confirmation by the Board of Directors.
+?
+On the recommendation of the Committee on Committees, and with the concurrence of the Council Policy Committee, Council approved the continuation of the Committees on International Activities and Professional Training, contingent on approval by the Board of Directors.

-o On the recommendation of the Committee on International Activities, the Council approved the establishment of ACS International Chemical Sciences Chapters in Greater Beijing, Southwestern China, and Iraq, subject to confirmation by the Board of Directors.
+?
+On the recommendation of the Committee on International Activities, and with the concurrence of the Council Policy Committee, Council approved the creation of an ACS International Chemical Sciences Chapter in the Republic of Georgia, contingent on approval by the Board of Directors.

-o The Council passed resolutions in memory of deceased Councilors; acknowledging President Donna Nelson’s service as presiding officer of the Council; and in gratitude for the officers and members of the Philadelphia Local Section, the host Section for the 252nd National Meeting, the divisional program chairs and symposium organizers, and ACS staff.
+? in gratitude for the officers and members of the San Diego Local Section – host Section for the 258th National Meeting, the divisional program chairs and symposium organizers, and ACS staff; and

 Highlights from Committee Reports

 Nominations and Elections

 The Committee on Nominations and Elections solicits Councilors’ input of qualified individuals for President-Elect and/or Directors for future consideration.
 Suggestions can be sent to firstname.lastname@example.org.

 Ballots for the 2019 fall national election will be distributed starting on September 30th, with a voting deadline four weeks later on October 25th.
 ACS members eligible to vote and with an email address on file will receive an electronic ballot with the option to request a paper ballot.
 Those members with no email address on file will be sent a paper ballot with the option to vote electronically.
 The ACS election vendor, Survey & Ballot Systems, will send three email reminders during the voting period to those who have not voted as of the reminder dates.
 N&E encourages all ACS members to vote for President-Elect and the Constitutional Amendment.
 Election information may be viewed at acs.org/elections.